dmwyman/first-words-vanilla-js-v2/README.md

 ## Features

-Accessibility features includes colorblind friendly colors and a skip link at the top of the html.
+Accessibility features includes semantic html, colorblind friendly colors, a skip link at the top of the html, and alt text for all images.

 Responsive Navigation Menu using both CSS and JavaScript.

+Transition animation to an element on hover (opacity changed).

 JavaScript array populated by objects whose properties get displayed.